War and Peace (film series): Casting

 Bondarchuk began holding auditions in May 1961.
 Oleg Strizhenov received the leading role of Prince Andrei Bolkonsky.
 However, in spring 1962, shortly before the commencing of principal photography, Strizhenov changed his mind after being accepted into the ensemble of the Moscow Art Theatre.
 Bondarchuk complained to the Ministry of Culture.
 Furtseva spoke with the actor, but failed to convince him.
 The director then tried to enlist Innokenty Smoktunovsky, who was supposed to star in Grigori Kozintsev's Hamlet.
 After deliberations, Smoktunovsky accepted Bondarchuk's offer, but Kozintsev used his influence in the Ministry and received his actor back.
 As a last resort, Vyacheslav Tikhonov was given the role.
 He first arrived on the set in mid-December 1962, three months after filming began.

 Bondarchuk envisaged the character of Pierre Bezukhov as having great physical strength, in accordance with his description by Tolstoy.
 Therefore, he had offered the role to Olympic weightlifter Yury Vlasov, and even rehearsed with him.
 Vlasov soon gave it up, telling the director that he had no acting skills.
 Bondarchuk then cast himself as the protagonist.
 His wife, actress Irina Skobtseva, portrayed Hélène Kuragina, Pierre's first wife.
-During the making of the third and fourth part in the series, a journalist named Yury Devochkin, who resembled the director, substituted him in many of the scenes.
+During the making of the third and fourth parts in the series, a journalist named Yury Devochkin, who resembled the director, substituted for him in many of the scenes.

 Anastasiya Vertinskaya, Lyudmila Gurchenko and other known actresses wanted to portray Natasha Rostova, but Bondarchuk chose the inexperienced 19-year-old ballerina Ludmila Savelyeva, who had just recently graduated from Vaganova Academy of Russian Ballet.
-Nikita Mikhalkov was cast as Natasha's little brother, Petya Rostov, but as he was in the age of adolescence and quickly growing up, he had to abandon the role in favor of the younger Sergei Yermilov.
-Still, his scenes of riding a horse during hunting were left in the final film.
+Nikita Mikhalkov was cast as Natasha's little brother, Petya Rostov; however, as he was in the age of adolescence and quickly growing up, he had to abandon the role in favor of the younger Sergei Yermilov.
+Still, Mikhalkov's scenes of riding a horse during hunting were left in the final film.

 Tikhonov was the highest-paid member of the cast, and received R22,228 for portraying Bolkonsky.
 Bondarchuk earned R21,679 for directing and 20,100 for depicting Pierre.
 Savelyeva got R10,685.
 Most other actors received less than R3,000.